-Company has appointed STATE STREET BANK The Management INTERNATIONAL GmbH, acting through its Luxembourg Branch, as from April 1, 2021 as from April 1, 2021 for the performance of certain administrative functions (the "Administrative Agent"), and for the performance of registration and transfer services (the "Registrar and Transfer Agent") relating to the shares of the Company (together the "Administration Agreement").
+The Management Company has appointed STATE STREET BANK INTERNATIONAL GmbH, acting through its Luxembourg Branch, for the performance of certain administrative functions (the "Administrative Agent"), and for the performance of registration and transfer services (the "Registrar and Transfer Agent") relating to the shares of the Company (together the "Administration Agreement").
 STATE STREET BANK INTERNATIONAL GmbH, acting through its Luxembourg Branch, has also been appointed as Paying Agent of the Company, pursuant to the Depositary Bank Agreement (as described in article 15 - "Depositary Bank").